 So, how much are auction fees?
-Well, it turns out many people are confused about auction fees and are keen to find out how much auctioneers charge to sell a house.
+Well, it turns out many people are confused about auction fees and are keen to find out how much auctioneers charge to sell a house at auction.

 If you need a quick sale, property auctions can be thrilling and potentially rewarding, however get it wrong and instead of getting a dream come true and selling your home, you could end up with an expensive nightmare.